PacketPerception/pychievements/README.rst

     :alt: License

 **Pychievements** is a framework for creating and tracking achievements within a Python application.
-It includes functions specifically for creating commandline applications, though it is flexible enough to be used for any application such as web applications.
+It includes functions specifically for creating command line applications, though it is flexible enough to be used for any application such as web applications.

 See the examples_ to get a good feel for what Pychievements offers.
-Docuementation can be found RTD: http://pychievements.readthedocs.org/en/latest/
+Documentation can be found RTD: http://pychievements.readthedocs.org/en/latest/

 .. _examples: https://github.com/PacketPerception/pychievements/tree/master/examples